 Every city has their hand out to collect building permit fees and when you install a home solar array, they will want a piece of that pie too.
-Sometimes the installer will cover that or include it in the lending figures.
-If you can pay for that upfront then you save on the interest to repay that back to the bank.
+The installer will cover the costs or include it in the lending figures.
+If you can pay for it upfront then you save on the interest to repay that back to the bank.
 You might save a few bucks.

 Do you have shading issues?
 Trees are a big concern, but so are neighboring buildings.
 A tall building will delay sun collection until past 10 am and may shut down collection before 2 pm.

 Latitude makes an impact too.
 Where your home sits on the map is a key consideration.
 Higher latitudes receive less sunlight than the middle latitudes.
 In short, you get more sun at the equator than you do in NYC.